 Dear Driver Education Parents/Guardians,

 Welcome to Driver Education!
 We are excited to get started with class and educating your students.
-First off, we would like to assure you that your child is going to get a wonderful and educational experience this Spring.
-Our teachers did a great job this past Fall teaching remotely and completing driving hours for our students.
+First off, we would like to assure you that your child is going to get a wonderful and educational experience in Drivers Education through Oswego High School.

-IN ORDER TO ENSURE THAT YOU CHILD RECEIVES THEIR PERMIT THEY WILL NEED TO:
+IN ORDER TO ENSURE THAT YOU CHILD RECEIVES THEIR PERMIT PLEASE REMEMBER THE FOLLOWING:

 - Eye exam.
 Please make sure that students who need glasses or contacts to drive bring those at that time.
 If a student can not pass the eye exam, we will need them to take a sheet to their eye doctor for verification which can delay the processing of their permit.

 - Permit Test- Need to complete and pass.
-If a student fails the permit test please come to the make up day to retake the exam.
+If a student fails the permit test they will get the maximum of 3 tries before having to go to the DMV to obtain it on their own.

 - Permit Application- After a student completes the eye exam and permit test, applications will be printed out by the teacher for the student to take to the parent for both to sign and pay the $20 fee to the secretary of state. (checks are made out to the Secretary of State).
 Cash and checks only.

 - After we have the signed permit and payment ($20 cash or check made out to the Secretary of State) an instructor from the school will get the permit processed by the DMV.
-After we receive the permits back, your students teacher will communicate when they are available to pick up at the front desk.
+After we receive the permits back, your students' teacher will pass them back to students who passed the exam.

 Thank you again, and we look forward to teaching your student!